Using the FormView control to insert a row

 How the FormView Control Modifies Bound Data

 The FormView control displays the specified templates to provide a user interface (UI) that allows users to modify the contents of a record.
 Each template contains the command buttons that a user can click to perform an edit or insert action.
 When the user clicks a command button, the FormView control redisplays the bound record with the specified edit or insert template to allow users to modify the record.

 An insert or edit template typically includes an "Insert" button to allow users to display a blank record or an "Update" button to save a change.
 When users click the insert or update button, the FormView control passes the bound values and primary key information to the associated data source control, which performs the appropriate update.
-For example, the SqlDataSource control executes a SQL Update statement using the changed data as parameter values.
-The ObjectDataSource control calls its update method, passing the changes as part of the method call.
+For example, thecontrol executes a SQL Update statement using the changed data as parameter values.
+The control calls its update method, passing the changes as part of the method call.